ceramicnetwork/specs/README.md

 There are currently three main doctypes specified by Ceramic, but more can be added in the future if needed.

 - [3id](./doctypes/3id.md) - Self-sovereign identities using the DID standard
-- [tile](./doctypes/tile.md) - Tile documents used to describe services, schemas, access control, etc.
+- [tile](./doctypes/tile.md) - Tile documents used to describe services, schemas, metadata, access control, etc.
 - [account-link](./doctypes/account-link.md) - Links from blockchain addresses to DIDs

 ### Update rules